jsguides

 }

 This replaces keyboard state tracking with gamepad state polling.
-The gamepad state is continuous — you get a new position every frame, not events for key down/up.
+The gamepad state is continuous.
+You get a new position every frame, not events for key down/up.

 Permissions Policy